MattEvanoff/Netflix-Autoplay-Chrome-Extension/README.md

-# Netflix-Autoplay-Chrome-Extension
+# Netflix Autoplay Chrome Extension

-An extension for autoplay that includes a feature to shutdown the computer when done
+An extension for autoplay that includes a feature to shutdown the computer when done.